pedronpereira/pen-army-scketcher/README.md

 # pen-army-scketcher

-Creating a simple army builder for Warhammer while have some fun with different techs.
+My simple army builder for Warhammer Age of Sigmar based on the rules I currently know.
+Will be playing with different techs probably repeating functionality to see how to achieve the same results from language to language.